 Transportation: If you rented a car in Boston, make the 2.5-hour drive west from Provincetown towards Newport.
 If you chose to take the ferry to Provincetown, I’d recommend renting a car in Provincetown and make the drive down to Newport.

 Stay: Stay on or near Thames Street.
 I use Airbnb or booking.com to find accommodations.

 Newport is a cozy coastal town located in Rhode Island.
 Where the Atlantic meets the east coast, you’ll find killer seafood, the friendliest locals, and old money that has made Newport what it is today.
 While you can see all that Newport has to offer in one day, it seems as though you wouldn’t have time to slow down and appreciate Newport for what it is.

 Upon arrival to Newport, take the infamous Ocean Drive Historic District.
-Ocean Drive is a street which winds through the most historic parts of Newport.
+Ocean Drive is a street that winds through the most historic parts of Newport.
 Keep your eyes peeled because you’ll be passing mansions and summer cottages all while driving along the ocean.
 If the weather permits, opt to rent a bike and bike this ~2mi drive.

 Once you finish with Ocean Drive, spend the rest of the day exploring Thames Street and Bowen’s Wharf.
-Full of bars, restaurants and shops, it’ll be hard to choose where to start!
+Full of bars, restaurants, and shops, it’ll be hard to choose where to start!